 Estate planning is important, no matter the size your estate.
 Without an estate plan, your wealth may fall under probate law and go before a probate court which can cause a financial burden on you and your family.
-The Law Offices of Bridget Mackay has collected a list of common mistakes to avoid when building your estate plan in California.
+The Law Office of Bridget Mackay has collected a list of common mistakes to avoid when building your estate plan in California.

 We’ve also created short videos below to help explain how to avoid these mistakes.
 Feel free to share with those you care about most.

 Mistake #1: Not Keeping up with Law Changes

 In this 8 part series we will be addressing the 8 major mistakes made by individuals who have already created an estate plan.
 The first mistake is not keeping up with law changes.
 Law changes are fairly constant, although most changes will not impact your estate plan, some will.

 An example of a law change that may affect your plan is the federal estate tax, this tax was created years ago and the rules and estate tax amount have changed many times, most recently in 2017.

 Another recent law that has changed estate planning is the SECURE Act, eliminating stretch IRA rules and your plan may need to be updated.
 Additionally there may be new planning strategies, even if a law doesn’t change attorneys may find better ways to handle particular situations.